Maxim-Mazurok/google-api-typings-generator/gapi.client.drivelabels-v2beta/readme.md

 await gapi.client.drivelabels.labels.updateLabelCopyMode({ name: "name",  });

 /*
-Updates a Label's permissions.
-If a permission for the indicated principal doesn't exist, a new Label Permission is created, otherwise the existing permission is updated.
-Permissions affect the Label resource as a whole, are not revisioned, and do not require publishing.
-*/
-await gapi.client.drivelabels.labels.updatePermissions({ parent: "parent",  });

-/*
 Get the constraints on the structure of a Label; such as, the maximum number of Fields allowed and maximum length of the label title.
 */
 await gapi.client.drivelabels.limits.getLabel({  });